Abdolraouf-KIE/Abdolraouf-KIE.github.io/README.md

 This was done under REC workshop.
 The purpose was to learn PCB layout and component selection.
 Using online resources, components were selected and using Altium Designer the PCB layout was designed.
 Due to chip shortage the PCB was only designed and it was not ordered.

 **Repository Link**: https://github.com/Abdolraouf-KIE/REC-Workshop---Stream-Deck

+## API for ILI9320 Display to show QR codes

+Chinese electronic products are known for bad documentation.
+Such device was the ILI9320 Display where there was no available library to use to be able for controlling display.
+This project involved making such library.
+Furthermore it was desired to display QR codes for particular text.
+Hence the libary developed also contained functionality to display text as QR codes.

+**Repository Link**: It was a company project so reposity can not be shared.
+For quick demostration it can be shown in interview.

+## Automatic Temperature Screening station

+With pandemic came reduced opportunity for many companies, however different opportunities arose.
+Such opportunity was designing an automatic temperature screenig with recording capability for schools.
+A system was desinged where student ID QR code is scanned and then temperature is taken and sent to the cloud.
+I developed and tested a functioning prototype.

+**Repository Link**: It was a company project so reposity can not be shared.
+For quick demostration it can be shown in interview.